 5 Components of a Turnkey Business

-I want to share with you today about how to create a turn key business, and specifically, I want to talk about the 5 Components of a Turn Key Business.
+I want to share with you today how to create a turnkey business, specifically the 5 Components of a Turnkey Business.

 Great business leaders build great businesses that can run without them.
 That’s what I encourage all the business owners I work with to work toward.
 To create a business that can function and perform consistently and predictably, without their constant presence and their constant attention.